 RoadNotes: GWM WEY G9 Hi4 PHEV (Malaysia-market)

-As more Chinese manufacturers claw their way into Toyota Alphard and Vellfire sales, GWM Group comes forth with their answer to the luxury MPV, the WEY G9 Hi4 PHEV.
+As more Chinese manufacturers claw their way into luxury-MPV sales, GWM Group comes forth with their answer to the luxury MPV, the WEY G9 Hi4 PHEV.

-Its.. an interesting name (WEIIII).
-Actually, the whole naming scheme is confusing.
-The car here is named the GWM WEY G9 Hi4 PHEV, but WEY is an automotive brand itself in China.
-This is also not related to GAC and its M8 MPV, which frankly looks identical to the G9 itself.
+Its.. an interesting name, which adds to my confusion on the naming scheme.
+The car in Malaysia is named the GWM WEY G9 Hi4 PHEV, but WEY is an automotive brand itself in China.
+This is also not related to GAC and its M8 MPV, which frankly looks identical to the G9.

-It looks simultaneously luxurious and anonymous; a luxurious marque that blends with other luxury makes – more so as the massive front grille fad is really tiring to see now.
+It does look simultaneously luxurious but anonymous; a luxurious marque that blends with other luxury makes – more so as the massive front grille fad is really tiring to see now.
+Couple with art-deco pillar styling and it is elegant, but insufficient styling cues to set it apart in traffic (apart from size).

-The rear doors are motorized with the press of a button which introduces you to the airline-decor rear space, the front doors use standard handles.
+The ‘first-class’ experience is GWM’s slogan, and its best tested in the rear.
+The rear doors are motorized with the press of a button which introduces you to the airline-decor rear space, while the front doors use standard handles.

-Entering is akin to climbing a coconut tree; you may savor on your fruits of labor, but you have to climb for it.
+Entering is feels like ascending a coconut tree; you may savor on your fruits of labor, but you have to climb for it.
 Ample ground clearance is provided with a drastic disadvantage of a very tall cabin, taller than its competition.
-This design may prove particularly difficult for older occupants.
+This design may prove particularly difficult for older occupants, be it old folks or also-old businessmen with rubbery knees.

 The interior is plush with premium materials used inside, with the option of either black or brown Nappa leather offered.
 The seats are comfortable, the 7-seater configuration allowing for the middle-row seat to have two “captain chairs” that GWM calls “Zero Gravity Seats” as they include 10-point massage functions – which can only be used when the vehicle is stationary.

-One letdown is the reliance on the fixed center-mounted 14.6-inch touchscreen; some core elements such as air-conditioning is stuck within the touchscreen UI, a common trait in these cars that could be improved with more physical buttons.
+One letdown is the reliance on the fixed center-mounted 14.6-inch touchscreen; core elements such as air-conditioning is stuck within the touchscreen UI, which has the “learn it and earn it” attitude with how many features have been cramped into the screen alone.
 The UI overall is fast enough when fully booted and compatible with wireless Android Auto and Apple Carplay.

 Two non-motorized sunroofs for the first and second-row seats are also available.